sphero-inc/sphero.js/README.markdown

 ```

 For more examples, check out the `examples` dir, or the JavaScript SDK documentation on the Sphero developer portal.

+## Compatibility

+The Sphero.js module is currently compatible with Node.js versions 0.10.x thru 4.2.x.

 ## Development